-Kensington Palace has announced that the Duchess of Cambridge is pregnant with her third child.
-We imagine her royal highness is flicking through car brochures right this second, creating a shortlist of family motors big enough to accommodate her three children.
+Kensington Palace has announced that the Duchess of Cambridge has gone into labour with her third child.
+We imagine Wills is flicking through car brochures right this second, creating a shortlist of family motors big enough to accommodate the three children.

 As a compact crossover with an Audi badge, the Q2 is one of the most desirable cars you can buy.
 Prices start from £21,360 and there are two Isofix points on the outer rear seats and one for the front passenger seat, with airbag deactivation.

 The Q2’s big brother is larger in many ways, including the number of Isofix points.
 The Audi Q7 has six – yes, six – Isofix points, one for each passenger seat.
 Prices start from just over £50,000, or a little over £8,000 per Isofix point.

 BMW 2 Series Active Tourer / Gran Tourer